-SECTION 6.
-ALLOWANCE FOR EXEMPTIONS, DEDUCTIONS, SPECIAL VALUATIONS, CREDITS, AND DEFERRALS.
+- SECTION 5.
+ALLOWANCE FOR EXEMPTIONS, DEDUCTIONS, SPECIAL - VALUATIONS, CREDITS, AND DEFERRALS.

-- 7 (a) In making an apportionment, allowances must be made as provided in 8 subsections (b) through (e) and Sections 7 and 8. - (b) Except as otherwise provided for special elective benefits in Section 8, a deduction or exemption inures to the benefit of the person receiving the transfer that gave rise to the deduction or exemption.
+- (a) In apportioning an estate tax, allowances must be made as provided in subsections (b) through (e) and Sections 6 and 7. - (b) A deduction or exemption inures to the benefit of the person receiving the transfer that gave rise to the deduction or exemption.

-[Comment: This provision is aimed primarily at transfers that qualify for a marital or charitable deduction.
+This provision is aimed primarily at transfers that qualify for a marital or charitable estate tax deduction.
 Since the property transferred to the surviving spouse or charity effectively causes no federal estate tax to the extent that it is deductible, no part of the surviving spouse's or charity's interest that so qualifies should bear any of the estate tax burden; and, to that end, the provision insulates the property and the recipient from bearing any part of the payment of the tax.
 Similarly, if a deduction or exemption is allowed for the transferred interest under any other estate tax, the transferred property will not bear any part of that tax burden.
-In addition to the equity of this provision, the insulation of the spouse's and the charity's interest from bearing any part of the tax will prevent a reduction of the marital or charitable deduction that otherwise would occur.]
+In addition to the equity of this provision, the insulation of the spouse's and the charity's interest from bearing any part of the tax will prevent a reduction of the marital or charitable deduction that otherwise would occur.